 • Statisticians made a meta-analysis of 54 studies.
 They explored the idea that “sick quitters” among non-drinkers exaggerates the longevity benefits of moderate drinking.
 Analysts found no support for the theory.12

 •Researchers meta-analyzed eight studies of 16,351 patients with a history of cardiovascular disease.
 They found a J-shaped pattern.
-The lowest risk of death among light and moderate drinkers.14
+Specifically, the lowest risk of death among light and moderate drinkers.14

 • Doctors analyzed data from over 85,000 women.
-There was a drop in risk of all-cause mortality among moderate drinkers.16
+There was a lower risk of all-cause mortality among moderate drinkers.16

 • Canadian physicians prospectively studied a large cohort of middle-aged women.
 Compared with abstainers, light and moderate drinkers had a markedly lower risk of all-cause death.17